phikai/docker-speedtest/README.md

 # Docker Speedtest

+*PSA*: Project has moved to [gitlab](https://gitlab.com/phikai/docker-speedtest).
+This repo will remain on Github as a mirror.
+---

 This is a port of the Speedtest Docker Image from [Pedro César](https://github.com/pedrocesar-ti/internet-speedtest-docker/tree/docker_speedtest).
 A huge thanks to his legwork on the script and ideas.

 ## Purpose